cruisemaniac/cruisemaniac.com_website/content/about/_index.md

 ## Work

-I currently worki as a Lead Infra and Ops Engineer at **[Verloop](https://verloop.io)**.
+I work as a Lead Infra and Ops Engineer at **[Verloop](https://verloop.io)**.
 We make amazing Chat bots for customer support.
-I dabble with kubernetes on GCP here running systems built on golang, javascript and python.
+I dabble with kubernetes on GCP and Azure here running systems built on golang, javascript and python.

 ## Books